 An introduction to the theories, problems and techniques of counseling and therapy.
 Prerequisites: PSYC 222 and PSYC 325.
+Junior or Senior Standing Only.

 PSYC 450.
 Sensation and Perception.
 (4).

 Introduction to the basic sensory and perceptual processes of humans with an emphasis on vision and audition.